Gabriel-gag/united/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# UniTED: A Unified Time Series Event Detection Repository (UniTED) powered by DAL
+# UniTED: A Unified Time Series Event Detection Repository powered by DAL

 <!-- badges: start -->